 While national data collection efforts fail to capture many hate crimes, reported numbers continue to demonstrate increases.
-Reported hate crimes based on sexual orientation increased 54 percent from 2020 to 2021, with anti-lesbian hate crimes increasing more than 80 percent, anti-LGBT (mixed group) increasing 70 percent, and anti-gay hate crimes increasing 40 percent.
+Reported hate crimes based on sexual orientation increased 19 percent from 2021 to 2022, following a 54 percent increase from 2020 to 2021.
+Anti-lesbian hate crimes increased more than 80 percent in 2021.
+In 2022, anti-gay hate crimes increased 13 percent, following a 40 percent increase from 2020 to 2021.
+Hate crimes directed against people and property on the basis of gender identity in 2022 increased 37 percent over 2021 reported data - by far the highest reported since the FBI began collecting this specific data in 2013.

 The National Center for Transgender Equality notes that "one in four trans people have faced a bias-driven assault, and rates are higher for trans women and trans people of color."
-Reported hate crimes based on gender identity increased nearly 30 percent from 2020 to 2021, with a 15 percent increase in reported hate crimes targeting transgender individuals.
+2022 saw a 35 percent increase in reported anti-transgender hate crimes, following a 15 percent increase in reported hate crimes targeting transgender individuals in 2021.
 Fatal violence, particularly against Black and Latina transgender women, occurs with startling frequency.
-55
+68